Back to Top

 • Typesetting, printing, and binding (including office forms) - is allowable if the unit has complied with applicable portions of the Illinois Procurement Code and any university regulations governing such purchases (7.2 Purchase of Goods and Services Printing Requirements).

-UPAY Card Services, as well as internal and/or external auditors, conducts periodic reviews of unit's P-Card use for compliance.
+UPAY Card Services, as well as internal and/or external auditors, conduct periodic reviews of unit's PCard use for compliance.
 Requests for transaction details and receipts can be submitted to a Cardholder and/or DCM for review.
 Noncompliant activity discovered during a review or reported to UPAY Card Services may impact Cardholder's and/or unit card program privileges.
-P-Card activity can be audited for the following reasons including, but not limited to:
+PCard activity can be audited for the following reasons including, but not limited to:

 • Using the card for prohibited purchases.